³Ô¹Ï¹ÙÍø

 International Applicants

-International applicants can apply to the Weber State University (³Ô¹Ï¹ÙÍø) PA Program if they meet our admissions requirements.
+International applicants may apply to the Weber State University (³Ô¹Ï¹ÙÍø) PA Program if they meet all admissions requirements.

-Applicants with international medical degrees are ineligible to apply unless they also hold a qualifying degree (bachelor’s or higher) from a regionally accredited US institution of higher education prior to matriculation.
-We do not provide waivers or exceptions for applicants without a qualifying degree.
+• Applicants with international medical degrees are ineligible to apply unless they also hold a qualifying degree (bachelor’s or higher) from a regionally accredited US institution of higher education prior to matriculation.
+Waivers or exceptions are not granted for applicants without a qualifying degree.

 Tuition and Fees